andychang-1/Data-Science-Principles-Final-Project/index.md

 | blacks                 | 14.226              |best                   | -6.358              |
 | women                  | 14.122              |democrats republicans  | -6.594              |

-We also looked at the most negative weighted words, suggesting words that are most found in sincere questions.
+We also looked at the most negative weighted words, suggesting words that are most found with sincere questions.
 The data makes sense as the most negative words are "best" or "tips".
-What is interesting here is that in sincere questions there is mentions of both sides of opposing ideas, such as "liberals conservatives" or "black white".
+What is interesting here is that with sincere questions there is mentions of both sides of opposing ideas, such as "liberals conservatives" or "black white".
 This possibly suggests that more sincere questions consider both sides of argument rather than imposing stereotypes on one.

-#### Word Embeddings:
+### Word Embeddings:
 To visualize the overlapping of insincere and sincere words, we took the 250 most frequent words of both categories, took their respective vectors from a pre-trained glove-embedding, and mapped them to 3D space using PCA.
 Below you can see the 3D-visualization of the words.
 The <span style="color:blue">blue</span> dots are words belonging to the sincere category, <span style="color:red">red</span> dots are words belonging to the insincere category, and <span style="color:green">green</span> dots belong to both.
 The glove embedding uses vectors of dimension 300 and only 15.86% of the variance is explained when mapping down to 3 dimensions, so this visualization is by no means a perfect representation of spread.
 However, we noticed that insincere words tend to be more spread out compared to sincere word and that there is a significant amount of overlapping, making this a more difficult problem.
+We noticed that words which are insincere tend to refer to a group of people and words which are sincere or both tend to have more neutral connotations.

+#### Interactive representation of word vectors for top words from data:
 <iframe width="100%" height="700" src="//jsfiddle.net/avishkas/f3wmypv9/embedded/result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 ***
 ***
-### Data Preprocessing
+## Data Preprocessing
 This Kaggle competition is kernel only, so we can only use the provided data, therefore we planned on utilizing the word embeddings provided.
 Word embedding is a natural language processing technique where words or phrases from the vocabulary are mapped to vectors of real numbers.
 However, to get the most of word embeddings the vocabulary of the training set must be in the embeddings, for example if the word "cat" is in the training set, there must also be an entry for it in the embedding.

 After exploring the data, we realized the data was quite messy and could be cleaned up.
 Cleaning the data was crucial to get better performance coverage of the word embeddings.
 With no preprocessing only 32.77% of all vocabulary in the question corpus was covered by the embedding and only 88.14% of all the text was covered.